-Many of Bill's poetry books were published by presses he operated, first Blue Oak Press and then Castle Peak Editions.
-He published other writers through these presses.
-Climb to the High Country, however, was published by W.W.
-Norton, as was what is probably is best achievement in the novel-form, Medicine Calf, an historical novel based on the life of James Beckwourth, a "mountain man" of both African American and Native American heritage.
+Bill's book of poems Climb to the High Country was published by W.W.
+Norton, as was what is probably his best achievement in the novel-form, Medicine Calf, an historical novel based on the life of James Beckwourth, a "mountain man" of both African American and Native American heritage.
 A pass through the Sierra Nevada mountains is named after him.

 I took literature courses from Bill at Sierra before I moved on to U.C.
 Davis.
-They were terrific courses, and Bill liked to heap on the reading.
+They were terrific classes, and Bill liked to heap on the reading.
 He read drafts of several early poems I wrote.
 We kept in contact over the years; we last exchanged emails a few months ago.

 So raise a glass of wine--I think he preferred red--to Bill Hotchkiss, teacher, poet, novelist, publisher, editor, and advocate for the wilderness.